 Fact box: ICA Maxi Lindhagen

 ICA Maxi Lindhagen is unique in the sense that it lies in the middle of Stockholm, Sweden, while other Maxi stores are usually located outside of city centers.
 With about 200 employees, they serve approximately 32000 paying customers per week.

-The Maxi store, which is also special in that it covers two floors, has many well-known urban residents as customers who request specialty items such as organic and premium goods are a good deal, but customers also ask for other ways of shopping.
+The Maxi store, which covers two floors, has many urban residents as customers who request specialty items such as organic and premium goods, and prefer innovative and new ways of shopping.

-“We are relatively advanced in terms of technology; among other things, we offer WiFi for our customers and many customers come in with the mobile phone in their hand.
+“We are relatively advanced in terms of technology; among other things, we offer Wi-Fi for our customers and many customers come in with their mobile phone in hand.
 We see a change in behavior in buying food, where online shopping is growing sharply.
-Today, we are at the top of ICA stores in Sweden in terms of online sales.
-Many want home-delivery or Click&Collect”, says Oskar Mollberg.
+Today, we are the top ICA store in Sweden in terms of online sales, and many of our customers want home delivery or Click & Collect,” says Mollberg.

-Technological development helps the store to automate a lot of administrative work and gives the staff more time to focus on the customer.
+Technological innovation helps the store to automate a lot of administrative work and gives the staff more time to focus on the customer.

-“As online sales increase, we compete with people, become personal in our customer meetings and our business environment.
-As an ICA store, we have very good opportunities to be personal, meet our market demands and stand out”, concludes Oskar Mollberg.
+“As an ICA store, we have very good opportunities to be personal, meet our market demands, and stand out,” concludes Mollberg.

 Number of customers per week: ca. 32000